michaelgeers6/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral student at the Center for Adaptive Rationality at the Max Planck Institute for Human Development in Berlin working jointly with Ralph Hertwig and Stefan Herzog.
-I am also a fellow of the International Max Planck Research School on the Life Course (LIFE).
+I am a PhD student in Psychology at the Center for Adaptive Rationality (ARC) at the Max Planck Institute for Human Development in Berlin.
+My work applies behavioral science insights and methods to understand important digital challenges and to develop interventions to mitigate them.
+To this end, I currently investigate how to reduce the impact of misinformation and how to increase resilience to microtargeting.

-My research is primarily examining online misinformation and microtargeting from a cognitive perspective.
-To this end, I investigate how the human mind grapples with these novel digital challenges.
-Ultimately, I hope this research will motivate interventions aimed at promoting more reflected and autonomous online behaviors.
+As a Fellow of the International Max Planck Research School on the Life Course (LIFE), my doctoral research is jointly supervised by Ralph Hertwig and Stefan Herzog.
+Prior to joining ARC, I earned a Master of Behavioral and Decision Sciences at the University of Pennsylvania.
+I also completed an MSc in Marketing (Trinity College Dublin) and a BA in Business (Provadis School of International Management and Technology).
+See my CV for more on my background and experience.